wizzard3/UltraNote/doc/paymentgate.md

 }
 ```

-##### 2. Sending data
+#### Method: `sendTransaction( .., ttl:Int, extra:String, text:String )`

-UltraNote paymentgate daemon allows to send arbitraty data within a transaction.
+UltraNote `walletd` daemon allows to send arbitraty data within transaction extra.
 It can be any text string.
 Best application for this is sending messages. *It is not encrypted* unless you use encryption on the client side.
-We added this possibility to support message exchange for online services using E2E clientside encryption.
+We added this feature to support message exchange for online services using E2E clientside encryption.
 *Recommended maximum message size is 50kb*

 In order to send transaction with data you have to set `fee` to `0` and specify `ttl` in seconds (after 1970).